ResearchComputing/CUmulus_tutorials/tutorial1/README.md

 ---

 * From here, let’s create a simple instance
-  * From the Instances page click “_Launch Instance_” to begin creating your virtual machine.
+  * From the Instances page click `Launch Instance` to begin creating your virtual machine.

 #### _Instance creation: Details_